Bancroft creator reveals why she killed off THAT major character in the series 2 premiere

 “But she’s lost her son, who is the love of her life, so she’s made a huge sacrifice.
 When we meet her this time, she’s a very lonely person.
 And a sad person, really.”

-Not that that is the top of Katherine’s story, as a result of Superintendent Cliff Walker (Adrian Edmondson) continues to be decided to convey Bancroft to justice for killing each Laura Fraser and Katherine Stevens.
+Not that that is the tip of Katherine’s story, as a result of Superintendent Cliff Walker (Adrian Edmondson) remains to be decided to carry Bancroft to justice for killing each Laura Fraser and Katherine Stevens.
 As Parish places it: “Cliff knows, and I know that Cliff knows, and he knows that I know.”

-Brooke explains: “She thinks she’s disposed of Katherine, nevertheless it’s by no means so simple as that, as a result of it’s all linked to Joe figuring out – or pondering that he is aware of – what his mom is.
+Brooke explains: “She thinks she’s disposed of Katherine, however it’s by no means so simple as that, as a result of it’s all linked to Joe understanding – or considering that he is aware of – what his mom is.

 “And actually, of course, there’s also Cliff Walker, who is not going to forgive and forget.
 Bancroft is one of those people who’s moved on from Katherine, and thinks that she’s got that sorted.
 But it’s not.”